konradkop/konradkop/README.md

 I’m a Software Engineer and MPS student in **Information Science** at **Cornell University**, with experience across full-stack engineering, data systems, and security research.
 My work spans from building scalable web applications to analyzing complex datasets for insights.

  🧑‍💻 **Currently working on**
+ - Getting my Azure certification AZ-900 (Currently here) → AZ-104 → AZ-204 → AZ-400

+ ✅ **Just Finished**
  - Skin Cancer melanoma classification!
 Python, pytorch all that ML stuff...

- ✅ **Just Finished**
  -  Climate in Health AI hackathon

 💻 **What I do**